Throwback to Medical School Days

 Today, we washed a freshly amputated leg of a man who previously had necrotizing fasciitis.
 My duty was to hold his leg stump up so the resident could see the wound better.
 The patient was obviously experiencing severe phantom pain as we were washing him.
 My arms were sore from holding his leg stump in a weird position, and although I was trying to hold his leg up as gently as possible, I couldnt help but feel that I was contributing to his pain, and possibly doing more damage to his leg by putting so much pressure on it with my hands to keep it raised for the resident surgeon.
 Each scream that came from his mouth made me cringe.

 I hurt with the patient.
 I hurt with the family.
 IS this a weakness?
 In a sense it is.
 It is not too much appreciated in the field of surgery, especially when it interferes with making rational decisions for the patient’s best interest.
 And I understand that.
 It makes sense.
-Surgeons are expected to be tough, stoic, and the surgeon who is able to be level headed and non-emotional during a surgery is the one to be revered.
-I respect that.
+Surgeons are expected to be tough, stoic, and the surgeon who is able to be rational and non-emotional during a surgery will likely be competent.
 And most of the surgeons I’ve worked with are very kind to their patients, even though they do not become involved emotionally.
 Note: there is a big difference between being kind and becoming involved.
 Is becoming involved a weakness?
 On the other spectrum, at what point does stoicism become heartlessness?
 We, including the physician, are supposed to be human not robots.

 I hope this gives you a little insight into life as a med student…Although I haven’t had too much time to talk with you, I am thinking of you always, and am very blessed to have you all in my life.
 You inspire me to be better everyday!

-I'd like to think I still have a big heart, along with added toughness and resilience after surviving both medical school, residency, and fellowship.
-Sometimes, it is difficult to not allow cynicism to take over (mostly due to administrative pressures and frustrations).
-Aside from that, I continue to feel privileged and honored to serve others at a time when they are most vulnerable.
+Overall, I am happy I have made it through medical school, residency and fellowship, and I continue to feel privileged and honored to serve others at a time when they are most vulnerable.